This page archives old announcements when they are removed from the Announcements page:

 Deployment Endurance Calculator

 Our new Calculator determines deployment length for moored instruments, based on user-input deployment schemes, instrument power requirements, and battery capacity.
-Click here for details, and a link to download the software.

 Attention MicroCAT and SBE